ISISComputingGroup/ibex_developers_manual/Git-Cleanup.md

-If you wish to clean up your area of all compiled/generated files to do a complete rebuild, type:
+If you wish to clean up your area of all built/generated (i.e. not under version control) ready to do a complete rebuild, type:
 ```
 git clean -fdx
 git submodule foreach git clean -fdx
 ```

-If you wish to discard all changes to any files in all directories, type:
+If you also wish to discard all uncommitted changes to any files in all directories, type:
 ```
 git reset --hard
 git submodule foreach --recursive git reset --hard